 5. Listen To Your Feelings Too

-You may have to go through many rounds of Special Time, play, and listening to your child cry if you want to give your child all the good opportunities he or she needs to offload fears and worries about starting school.
+You may have to go through many rounds of Special Time, play, and listening to your child cry if you want to give your child all the good opportunities they need to offload fears and worries about starting school.

 That can be emotionally and physically tiring for us parents.

 Make sure you have someone to listen to you and your feelings about the situation.
-Think about joining our Parents Connect Facebook Group, where the parents and moderators do a great job offering community and support in the tough times.
+Think about joining our free Hand in Hand Network, where the parents and moderators do a great job offering community and support in the tough times.

 6. Bring Up the Subject of School Often